Phone: (866) 266-8815

-In deep connection with the MFA in Emergent Media program is the Emergent Media Center.
+In deep connection with the MFA in Emergent Media program is the Emergent Media Center (EMC).
+The EMC at Champlain College is an award-winning hotbed of digital innovation, specializing in the design and production of electronic games, mobile applications and other interactive experiences.
 This state-of-the-art studio with PC and Mac computer workstations runs industry-leading software such as Autodesk Maya, Adobe and Microsoft products and has flex space manipulated by rolling white boards allowing for small or large group collaboration and brainstorming.
 Access to physical computing components, 3D scanners, motion tracking equipment, game consoles and knowledge resource center.
 During Collaborative Production classes, MFA students will work with undergrads on projects housed at the EMC.
 The EMC is located at the Miller Center on 175 Lakeside Ave in Burlington.

 The original carriage barn on the Perry house property was restored (including original bead board and pine flooring) in 2010, and now houses two computer labs, lounge, meeting and academic support space.

 This $10 million facility was built in 2004 to enable the College to put students to work on business and technology-related challenges for Vermont companies and non-profits.
 Resources include: